CDuenas/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+-  SQL databases are relational databases.

 - [ ] Why do tables need a `primary key`?

+- to uniquely identify a row on the table in order to form a relationship with another table.

 - [ ] What is the name given to a table column that references the primary key on another table.

+- Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+- A joining table

 ## Minimum Viable Product